llpeterson/e2e/problem.md

 exemplified by the Internet.

-The challenge, therefore, is to develop algorithms that turn the less-than-desirable properties of the underlying network into the high level of service required by application programs.
+The challenge, therefore, is to develop algorithms that turn the less-than-perfect properties of the underlying network into the high level of service required by application programs.
 Different transport protocols employ different combinations of these algorithms.
-This chapter looks at these algorithms in the context of four representative services---a simple asynchronous demultiplexing service, a reliable byte-stream service, a request/reply service, and a service for real-time applications.
+This chapter looks at these algorithms in the context of four representative services—a simple asynchronous demultiplexing service, a reliable byte-stream service, a request/reply service, and a service for real-time applications.